walterhiggins/WMPJS/book-outline.md

 We're almost there.
 We have one last feature to add to this protection plugin.
 We'd like players to be able to choose collaborators who are allowed build on their plots.
 To do this we need to:

 1. Add a new */jsp share* command which will let players choose one or more trusted players.
-2. Adjust the event-handling rules for block breaking and block placement to accomodate players who don't own a plot but who are trusted.
+2. Adjust the event-handling rules for block breaking and block placement to accommodate players who don't own a plot but who are trusted.

 Let's start with the new */jsp share* comand.
 Open your *claim.js* file and update it adding the following code: